Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 Take care at the custom listeners that you could write based on [Api-Platform documentation](https://api-platform.com/docs/core/events/).
 They are used by all controllers, not only those from ApiPlatform.

+### Sort

+If you want to allow sorting based on columns, you will have to add Filter annotations on Entity.
+Look at the [Book entity and its ApiFilter](https://github.com/Rebolon/php-sf-flex-webpack-encore-vuejs/blob/38d98658b5e9c2848fe6ad0187c24650225be508/src/Entity/Library/Book.php#L27) which allow to sort on id and title.
+Then you will be able to call the api loke this: http://localhost/api/books?order[id]=DESC

+### Filter

+Sometime you will want to filter on some fields: i want Reviews published after xxx.
+For things like this you have to add new ApiFilter (like we did with sort).
+There is a sample in the [Review entity](https://github.com/Rebolon/php-sf-flex-webpack-encore-vuejs/blob/38d98658b5e9c2848fe6ad0187c24650225be508/src/Entity/Library/Review.php#L19)

+You can also filter on relation, but in that case you will have to use the id (or the iris) of the relation as the value of the filter.
+More information in [documentation of ApiPlatform](https://api-platform.com/docs/core/filters#search-filter).

+### Custom Route

 There is a sample of custom route based on Action Demand Responder pattern that will allow to create new Books and it's dependancies in one HTTP call.
 You won't need to create sub-entity before creating the main one, said the book.